 Slug already built for this tree id, skipping.

-sync is only available if your branch has no unmerged commits, and can be fast-forwarded.
-On
+Sync is only available if your branch has no unmerged commits, and can be fast-forwarded.

-Creating a snapshot for an environment means saving a copy of the database so that it can be restored (in other words, create a backup).
-You will see the snapshot in the activity feed of you environment in the Platform.sh Web Interface where you can trigger the restore by
+Creating a backup for an environment means saving a copy of the environment so that it can be restored.
+You will see the backup in the activity feed of your environment in the Platform.sh management console where you can trigger the restore by clicking on the

 You can also use the CLI with: